7/11/2024

 Chief Medical Officer

 Yeah, absolutely.
-And just as a quick reminder, I mean, optimized one started as a dose escalation trial where the starting dose with the chemotherapy combination was the 450 micrograms per kilo.
-And thereafter, the trial proceeded to the 900 micrograms per kilo dose level, which became the recommended phase two dose.
+And just as a quick reminder, I mean, OPTIMIZE-1 started as a dose escalation trial where the starting dose with the chemotherapy combination was the 450 micrograms per kilo.
+And thereafter the trial proceeded to the 900 micrograms per kilo dose level, which became the recommended phase two dose.
 Whereas our interaction and therefore the majority of the patients in the trial, they were treated with this higher dose of 900 micrograms per kilo.
-Whereas whereas our discussion with the FDA and of last year, we got an advice from FDA to enroll a few more patients because only five patients were treated until then with the lower dose.
+Whereas our discussion with the FDA end of last year, we got an advice from FDA to enroll a few more patients because only five patients were treated until then with the lower dose.
 And this number was kind of insufficient in their view to complete the dose characterization.
 So they asked us to treat approximately 15 to 20 more patients, which we did via amending the protocol.
 And this is how we call this as the backfill cohort with the lower dose level.
-So that cohort is sort of completing the need for dose characterization as far as the expectation is concerned.
-And what we have promised to them is to look at the data from from these patients for approximately over a six month time frame, essentially focusing on the basics, such as the response.
-And the idea here is to to make sure that there are no sort of major differences in efficacy and safety.
+So that cohort is sort of completing the need for dose characterization as far as FDA's expectation is concerned. what we have promised to them is to look at the data from these patients for approximately over a six month timeframe, essentially focusing on the basics such as the response.
+And the idea here is to make sure that there are, I mean, no sort of major differences in efficacy and safety.
 And we believe that this will complete the characterization that FDA is expecting from this program.
-And with that, we are hopeful to proceed with with with 900 as the dose, because that's where we have maximum data and strong evidence as far as the activity and safety of Metazolimab is concerned.
+And with that, we are hopeful to proceed with 900 as the dose, because that's where we have maximum data and strong evidence as far as the activity and safety of metazolamab is concerned.

 speaker